Danielle Panait is pictured with her IBX colleagues at the Blue Cross Broad Street Run, a race she has participated in for the past 10 years.

 - Take advantage of technology.
 From Apple Watches to FitBits, these tools keep us accountable and help motivate.
 Walk 25 flights of stairs in a day and you get a “badge.”
 It may sound silly, but those little things keep us going.
 IBX members can also use the Achieve Well-being program to set goals and track progress.
 It integrates with the apps and wearables you already use to give you a great snapshot of your health and progress.

 - Accept a challenge.
 Who can get more steps in a day — you or your spouse?
 A simple competition can be just the thing to help you squeeze a little more wellness into your day.
-If you’re a member of the Achieve Well-being program, check out the new Philadelphia 76ers fitness focus, Get in the Game.

 - Use your health insurance benefits.
 As we approach a new year, see what your health plan offers and make sure you use every benefit available.
 IBX members can get free visits with a nutritionist to reset their eating habits, and reimbursements on weight loss programs, gym memberships, and tobacco cessation.